🧡 Skip to main content🔍 Skip to search

 • login history 2022-05-29.txt (May 29th, 2022)

 Now, let us specify what data to write into the file.
 We needed to log the time of logon and logoff, whether it was logon or logoff, as well as the username itself.
-Since logon and logoff is detected by separate respective Triggers, we will have to specify dynamic variables from both.
-The Trigger which is not activated will return an empty string while the active Trigger will provide the necessary data.
+Since logon and logoff are detected by separate respective Triggers, we will have to specify dynamic variables from both.
+The Trigger that is not activated will return an empty string, while the active Trigger will provide the necessary data.

-When Time value has been added to Text to write field, add a space character and click Variable Wizard button again.
-Now we will add text which indicates whether the user has just logged on or, on the contrary, logged off.
-Once in Variable Wizard, locate the Triggers category and select the first Trigger, namely User Logon & Logoff: any user logs in and choose Logon or logoff event parameter on the right.
+When Time value has been added to Text to write field, add a space character and click the Variable Wizard button again.
+Now we will add text that indicates whether the user has just logged on or, on the contrary, logged off.
+Once in Variable Wizard, locate the Triggers category and select the first Trigger, namely User Logon & Logoff: any user logs in, and choose the Logon or logoff event parameter on the right.

 Write to File: Time Event Domain\username